rohit2195-jpg/Live-subway-tracker/ReadMe.md

 # NYC Subway Tracker 🚇

 This is a live NYC subway Tracker.
-Currently, only the L line has live subway tracking, and other lines are currently being developed.
+Currently, only the some lines have live subway tracking, and other lines are currently being developed.

 ## Overview